shadows911/baruf/content/p/trace.md

 If the Trace doesn't exist, why does everyone think it does?

-Well, the characters in *Harry Potter* are pretty stupid.
+The characters in *Harry Potter* aren't, well, *optimally rational*.
 Dumbledore *tells* Harry that underage witches and wizards can do magic in the home of an adult witch or wizard, and Harry *still* doesn't do magic at the Burrow until he turns 17 and gets all excited.
-Dumbledore nearly allows Katie Bell *and* Ron to die because he doesn't feel like confronting Malfoy about his whole assassination plan in *Half-Blood Prince*.
+Dumbledore nearly allows Katie Bell *and* Ron to die because he can't think of a plausible pretext to confront Malfoy about his whole assassination plan in *Half-Blood Prince*.
 Ron never realized he's allowed to do magic at home and peels sprouts by hand for 17 years.
 Hermione's pretty smart I guess, but she doesn't really show a strong understanding of the Trace